Visiting Victoria, British Columbia’s beautiful capital? Wondering where to stay in Victoria, BC?

-We stayed at several Airbnb’s in Victoria while searching for a house to buy here.
-It was the first time we had used Airbnb – and for the most part, we were very happy with what we scouted out.
-(We paid for our accommodation, and Airbnb isn’t paying us for this post or our views, btw.)
+It was the first time we’d used Airbnb – and for the most part, we were very happy with what we scouted out.
+(We paid for this accommodation in Victoria, and Airbnb isn’t paying us for this post or our views, btw.)

-We’ll focus on the three top Airbnb’s we stayed at in Victoria – all delightful, spickety clean and highly rated.
+While we stayed at four different Airbnb’s, we’ll focus on the two best Airbnb’s in Victoria – both delightful, spickety clean and highly rated.

 1) Art deco manor